 After boiling and peeling the eggs, slice each one in half and add the yolks to a bowl.
 Then comes your other ingredients.
 You'll be adding mayonnaise, dijon mustard, salt, and fresh dill.

 I love fresh dill recipes, like my homemade dill mayonnaise which you can use in these deviled egg appetizers.
 Occasionally I'll buy a fresh dill plant, but I do not have a green thumb.
 The herbs that do well in my yard are the really hearty ones like rosemary and mint.
 Which means storing fresh dill when I buy it is important.
-I like to dampen a paper towel to keep in the plastic bag or container to keep my dill nice and fresh in the refrigerator.
+I like to store my fresh herbs in an herb keeper like this one in my refrigerator.
 But, you can totally use dry dill as a substitute for fresh dill in this recipe for stuffed eggs if you don't have any.

 Because we're all about making things easy, add your hard boiled egg whites to your serving dish before filling them.
 Dollar Tree actually has some nice plastic deviled egg dishes if you need something disposable.
 But if you want something fancier and you'll use over and over again, check out these ones: